udkyo/lup/README.md

 - Nesting isn't supported - if you run `lup nslookup @microsoft.@com,net,org@,google.com@` lup sees two groups - @microsoft.@ and @,google.com@ with the string com,net,org sandwiched in between
 - ~- doesn't retrieve the previous working directory.
 I'm thinking tilde expansion should happen up front but that's not been the case in testing.
 Use a variable rather than relying on tilde expansion if you want previous working dir, $OLDPWD for example.
 On a related note, ~+ *does* work.
 - ampersands make commands look cluttered - unfortunately all the more visually sensible choices with opening/closing pairs (parentheses, brackets, braces, chevrons) have built-in uses, so @ seems like the least idiotic character to use, however I'm open to suggestions
-- spaced arguments get plonked into double quotes before run, I don't have visibility of the original quotes in os.Args so I'm not sure how to fix this.
-The end result is if you have double quotes inside single quotes - `lup 'echo @hello,\"goodbye\"@ \"world\"'`, this is also true of freestanding single quotes with nothing between them, although single quotes inside double quotes are fine.